-Life is full of uncertainties, but you need to device ways to manage the risks arising out of these issues.
+Life is full of uncertainties, but you need to devise ways to manage the risks arising out of these issues.
 A life insurance policy is one such means of providing financial security to the family in case of any eventuality like the sudden demise of the breadwinner.
-To get the maximum out of the deal, you should know and understand life insurance plans & policies in India.
+To get the benefit when needed, you should know and understand life insurance plans & policies in India.

 What is Life Insurance?

-A life insurance provides financial protection to the family in cases like the sudden death or the permanent disability of the main earning member of the family.
+Life insurance provides financial protection to the family in cases like the sudden death or the permanent disability of the main earning member of the family.
 Thus, it is an assurance that the insurance company will take care of the financial well-being of the family members even when the breadwinner is not around.
 This is done by paying the sum assured to the nominee or the beneficiary.
 The insurance can also cover other contingencies like critical illness and permanent or temporary disability.
-To get this financial security, the policyholder agrees to pay a certain amount, also known as the premium, to the insurance company The premium amount to be paid is decided on the basis of various factors.
 The policyholder is called the insured, while the insurance company is called the insurer.

 - Protection: A life insurance policy provides financial security to the family on the untimely demise of the insured.

-- Saving: Along with protection, through life insurance, you also get to save money which can be used during retirement or for other financial needs.
+- Savings: Along with protection, through life insurance, you also get to save money which can be used during retirement or for other financial needs.

 What is Life Insurance Premium?